Link to this sectionProjects#

 - Click Clone Project

-- The project and all its models are copied to your account as a private project
+- The project and its completed models are copied to your workspace; you choose the clone's visibility in the clone dialog

-Cloned projects are always created as private in your account.
+Cloned projects inherit the source project's visibility by default (so cloning a public project creates a public clone), and you can choose Public or Private in the clone dialog before confirming.
+Enterprise workspaces default new clones to private.
 The clone count is displayed on the original project.
 If the original has a copyleft license (e.g., AGPL-3.0), the clone inherits and locks that license.

 Compare model performance using the charts dashboard: